It’s mid-1942. You’re a crew member on an oiler in the US Navy.

 As the capital of Papua New Guinea, it served as a major Allied base during World War II, and to conquer it would lend Japan a tremendous strategic advantage in future battles, as they would uproot an established Allied base of operations.

 This strategic site would be claimed via an attack launched from a seaplane base newly established on the small Solomon Island of Tulagi (3).
+The Japanese resolved to seize Tulagi in the Solomon Islands and Port Moresby in New Guinea in order to cut off vital strategic communication channels that connected the United States and Australia.

 The Role of Codebreakers